convox/rack/README.md

 # convox/builder

-Turn a git repository with a `docker-compose.yml` into an AMI.
+Turn a Compose-enabled application into an AMI.

 ## Usage